tychart/startup/README.md

 * My github link is easily found on the nav bar
 * I have 4 pages all being routed by a React router
 * Everything is compiled using Vite

+## Deliverable: Service

+* I am using express in my index.js file to serve my static files as well as my http backend end points

+* I am using a walpaper api to set the wallpaper dynamicly (WIP)
+* My frontend calls those endpoints
+* I am also using mongo db to store all the data for users and scores